Holidays, travel and refunds during COVID 19: our FAQ

-Green, amber or red countries – what is required for me to do upon arrival and departure?
+Green, amber, or red countries – what is required for me to do upon return to England?

-Red countries: Passengers will have to pay for a 10-day stay in a managed quarantine hotel.
-Pre-departure test and two PCR tests on return to the UK are required.
+Red countries: Passengers will have to pay for a 10-day stay in a managed quarantine hotel as well as book 2 COVID19 tests.

 I’ve been fully vaccinated (also known as “double jabbed”) and have the NHS app to prove it, do I need a PCR test or to quarantine?

 As of the 30th of November 2021 and with the surge of the new Omicron variant, it is necessary for fully vaccinated travellers to book a PCR test for their return to the UK and to take it on or before day 2.
 You do not need to quarantine except if you're coming from a red list country.